deckhouse/virtualization/docs/ADMIN_GUIDE.md

 ## Images

 The `ClusterVirtualImage` resource is used to load virtual machine images into the intra-cluster storage, after which it can be used to create virtual machine disks.
-It is available in all cluster namespaces\projects.
+It is available in all cluster namespaces/projects.

 The image creation process includes the following steps: